macCesar/tailwind-tss-color-generator/README.md

 - ### Font Size
 	- For any element that uses the 'fontSize' property.

+- ### Text Align
+	- For any element that uses the 'textAlign' property.

 - ### Text Color
 	- For any element that uses the 'color' property.